andychase/codebook/topics/info/terms.md

  appropriately marked with licensing (or other permission status such as fair use) and attribution information.

-Removal: Tech Store Club may, but is not obligated to, review Your Content and may delete or remove Your Content (without notice) from any of the Services in its sole discretion.
-Removal of any of Your Content from the Services (by you or Tech Store Club) does not impact any rights you granted in Your Content under the terms of a Tech Store Club license.
+Removal: Snap Notes Collective may, but is not obligated to, review Your Content and may delete or remove Your Content (without notice) from any of the Services in its sole discretion.
+Removal of any of Your Content from the Services (by you or Snap Notes Collective) does not impact any rights you granted in Your Content under the terms of a Snap Notes Collective license.

 > Human-readable summary of Sec 6: We do not take any ownership of your